 Acetate Satin and Polyester Satin

 The preferred cloth for ceremonial flags, with a good shine on ONE side.
-The reverse side is the same colour with an attractive matt finish.
+The reverse side is the same colour with an attractive matte finish.
 Being a “one-sided” cloth, some customers order a two sided flag with the shiny surfaces outermost, thus the banner image is sewn on two pieces of satin and these are then sewn back to back, which effectively approximately doubles the cost, but the result is an absolutely superb ceremonial banner.
 Satin has no durability for outside use, and the banner is usually fitted with a sleeve for use on a flagstaff or pike and paraded.
 Good examples of two-sided banners are the Air Force Cadet banners in the Gallery.
 With “one-sided” satin banners, the back of the banner is lined with the same colour satin as the front, with the shiny side outermost.

-Very Cheap Polyester Flags
+Budget Polyester Flags